day8/re-frame-undo/README.md

 ### Just Tell Me How To Do It

-You add middleware to event handlers.
+You add an interceptor to certain of your event handlers.
 That's it.
-The  middleware saves (checkpoints) the state of `app-db` BEFORE the event handler runs.
-As a result, the mutations it performs are easily undone.
+The  interceptor saves (checkpoints) the state of `app-db` allowing the mutations they perform by the event handlers to be easily undone.

-As explained in the Quick Start guide, the middleware you use depends on your event handler.
+As explained in the Quick Start guide, you will use the `undoable` function to create an interceptor.
+You must call it: `(undoable "explanation here")`.

-If it is a basic event handler, then `undoable` is used.
-Because it is a middleware factory, you must call it: `(undoable "description here")`

-If the event handler is effectful, then use `undo-fx` and then supply the description via the `:undo` key.

-See the Quick Start Guide above for examples.
+If there is an `:undo` effect retutned by the handler then the explanation it provides is always used.

 ### Widgets